 Seasonal Affective Disorder – SAD – is a type of depression that comes and goes with the seasons and many sufferers find their symptoms are worse during the winter.

-This winter has been harder than previous years of course, because of the stress and uncertainty brought by the pandemic, and to top it all it’s time for Blue Monday – this year falling on January 18 – the third Monday in January which is typically known as the "most depressing day of the year."
+The last two winters have been harder than previous years of course, because of the stress and uncertainty brought by the pandemic, and to top it all it’s almost time for Blue Monday – this year falling on January 17 – the third Monday in January which is typically known as the "most depressing day of the year."

 If you’re feeling down and are worried SAD may be playing a part, you should see your GP, who can carry out an assessment and recommend a course of treatment.
 Many sufferers turn to SAD lamps for light therapy to help alleviate their symptoms.

 RELATED: How to beat Blue Monday: 16 easy ways to boost your mood this January